 Q: What's your strongest skill?

-A: I have many strong skills with one of my strongest skill sets is helping an artist be comfortable in front of the mic and as they create.
+A: I have many strong skill sets with one of my strongest being helping an artist be comfortable with themselves, in front of the mic and as they create.
 I can pull from the artist things they never knew they had inside them.
+A great Producer/Person helps and Artist find the best THEM!

 Q: What do you bring to a song?

-A: I bring my decades of life, studio time, every live gig, all the different talent that I've been a part of working with.
+A: I bring my well over 3 decades in the industry, all the studio time, every live gig, all the different talent that I've been a part of working with.
 I am a multi-instrumentalist so I can cover most every instrument and if I can't play it, I pull from my roster of talented session players in NYC and LA.

 Q: What's your typical work process?

 A: It all depends on the artist.
-Some artists come in to my private studio with just lyrics and I put the music together with them, some just music and we do lyrics, melodies together and so on.
+Some artists come in to my studio with just lyrics and I put the music together with them, some just music and we do lyrics and melodies together and so on.
 Everybody's different and has different needs.
 I try my best to just LISTEN!

 Q: Tell us about your studio setup.

-A: I have a Pro Tools HD-2 set up and just built out a brand new space with Pro Tools HD 12 moving in!
-We have BFD with V-Drums and if the artist wants live drums my good friends live studio is just around the corner where we can track the kit there.
+A: I have a Pro Tools HD set up and just built out a brand new space!
+We have BFD with V-Drums and live drums as well as some amps, some mics and I try to just stick with just the great vintage stuff.

 Q: What other musicians or music production professionals inspire you?